 Based on Robot Framework RobotMK helps Checkmk E2E monitoring

+The central building blocks of Robotmk are the plug-in and the Check.
 The plug-in is triggered either asynchronously via the Checkmk agent, or externally via the task scheduler, and it executes the robot test cases on the target machine.

 The result from each test is transmitted via the agent output to the Checkmk server.
 There the check not only evaluates the runtimes from the different test sections but also influences the length and the form of the output.
 A further rule defines which test sections should generate performance data.